Introduction

 Step 1: Select the Remover

-Begin by selecting a non-acetone or dye-free nail polish remover, ensuring it won’t compromise the color or texture of your carpet.
+Start by picking a non-acetone or dye-free nail polish remover.
+Make sure it won’t affect the color or texture of your carpet.

 Step 2: Test the Carpet